 EXPERT ADVICE FROM DR. KAREN BECKER, DVM, NMD

-We care about your dog and what food they eat.
-We pay attention to nutritionists who have studied health effects on dogs from the food they consume.
+We care about your dog and what food they eat and pay attention to nutritionists who have studied health effects on dogs from the food they consume.
 We respect the studies of Dr. Karen Becker — a vet going against the norm to speak out for animals’ health from poor quality foods because she cares and does what is right.

 In the video, Dr. Becker Shares Her Updated List of Best and Worst Pet Foods, Dr. Becker shares, “A biologically correct diet for a carnivore is a high moisture, high protein, moderate fat, and low carbohydrates.
 The vast majority of pet foods on the market today are the exact opposite.
 They are low moisture, low to moderate poor-quality protein and fat, and high in starch or carbs.’’